inspektor-gadget/inspektor-gadget/examples/gadgets/formatter/trace/exec/README.md

-# trace exec example (with filter and parser)
+# trace exec example (with filter and formatter)

-This example shows how to use different packages to create an application to trace the process creation filtering by containers, using an event parser to format the events.
+This example shows how to use different packages to create an application to trace the process creation filtering by containers, using an event formatter to print the events in a column format.

 This is is a continuation of [trace/exec/withfilter](../../../withfilter/trace/exec/).